 A few months ago, we started to look at some radio plays, we found one – ‘The Biggest Sandcastle’ this was a BBC Radio Play.

-I met with the director, and we decided that as it was a ‘Gordie’ radio play, we needed to localise it and become more ‘down south’ so that the voice actors would be concentrating on the performance, rather than the accents.
+I met with the director, and we decided that as it was a ‘Gordie’ radio play, we needed to localise it and become more ‘down south’ (We’re from the English Riviera, Don’t you know) so that the voice actors would be concentrating on the performance, rather than the accents.

 It took only an evening for me to edit up the recording, add in the sound effects, and send around to the production team for approval to be broadcast.
 (Which it now has been).

-This is a taster on how most the day went, from read through to recording.
+This is a taster on how most the day went, from reading through to recording.